Muhammad Sabani

-Muhammad Sabani (born October 15, 1977) is an Indonesian footballer who currently plays for PSAP Sigli in the Indonesia Super League.
+Muhammad Sabani (born October 15, 1977) is an Indonesian professional football coach and former player who plays as a goalkeeper.

+Personal life

 Sabani is married to Melysa Fitri and has two children, Falah and Balqis.
 He started his career by joining the Mercu Buana football team in Medan.
-Before he became a player, Sabani was a tea delivery boy.
+Before he became a football player, Sabani was a tea courier boy.
 He delivered tea bottles to the Mercu Buana dormitory and by chance met a local coach who offered to train him as a goal keeper.
 Before a year had passed, he was accepted as a player in PSMS Medan in 1998.
-Since that he has played in many teams, including Barito Putra, Petro Kimia, Persija Jakarta, Persmin Minahasa, Persijap Jepara, Persiraja Banda Aceh, Persik Kediri and PSAP Sigli.